chadbohannan/image-trashing-service/README.md

 ### Carousel View

-The carousel provides a focused viewing experience with two modes:
+The carousel provides a focused full-screen viewing experience for systematic image review.

-#### Random Mode
-Selects the next image randomly from the current directory.

-#### Slideshow Mode
+#### Intelligent Image Selection
-Intelligently selects the least recently viewed image, ensuring you see all images before repeating.
+Automatically selects the least recently viewed image, ensuring you see all images in order before repeating.
+For unviewed images, older images (by file modification time) are shown first.
 Perfect for reviewing large collections without missing any images.

 #### Controls
-- **Next Image**: Load the next image based on selected mode
+- **Next/Previous**: Navigate through image history or load new images
-- **Autoplay**: Automatically advance images at a configurable interval
+- **Autoplay**: Automatically advance images at a configurable interval (default: 3 seconds)
-- **Mode Toggle**: Switch between Random and Slideshow modes
 - **Trash**: Move the current image to trash and advance to the next

 #### Keyboard Shortcuts
 - `→` or `Space`: Next image
+- `←`: Previous image (navigates back through history)
 - `P`: Toggle autoplay
-- `R`: Switch to random mode
-- `S`: Switch to slideshow mode
-- `Delete`: Move current image to trash
+- `Backspace` or `Delete`: Move current image to trash
-- `Esc`: Close lightbox (in gallery view)
+- `Esc`: Exit carousel (return to gallery view)

 ## Technical Details

 ### Database

-iGallery uses SQLite to store:
+The application uses SQLite to store:
 - **Thumbnail cache**: Stores thumbnail image data as BLOBs with modification time tracking
-- **View history**: Tracks when each image was last viewed and total view count
+- **View history**: Tracks when each image was last viewed (timestamp-based)
+- **Trash records**: Tracks trashed images and their original locations
 - **Automatic cleanup**: On startup, removes records for images that no longer exist

 The database file `.igallery.db` is created in the gallery root directory.